Digital Athena

 there’s a high risk and that there’s a great deal of

-expenditure involved in minimizing it.”
+expenditure involved in minimizing it.”16 Yet the

 only sure thing about new technologies and the